ShaliniSunkuru/professional-readme-generator/README.md

 ## Usage

 To use the applicaiton, Navigate to the correct folder of the project, open terminal and type node index.js to run the application.
 You will be provided with a series of prompts.
 Answer the questions or select the answer.
 And click enter.
 A README file should be generated in the yourReadme folder in the project directory with the name README.md.
 It should include all the information you entered in a professional markdown format for you to use.

+## Video

+You can watch the video demo of the application [here](video/%20video-professional-readme-generator-19%20February%202024.mp4).

 ## Contributing